 Automate your social promotion

 A business that isn't on social media might as well not exist in many people's eyes.
-That's why WordPress has built-in sharing options for Facebook, Twitter, Tumblr, LinkedIn, and Eventbrite.
+That's why WordPress has built-in sharing options for social sites like Facebook, Twitter, Tumblr, and LinkedIn.
 If you enable these connections, a window will pop up after you publish asking if you'd like to share to a social network.
 It even lets you customize the message that goes out.

 If social promotion isn't your forte, you may spend longer trying to come up with a catchy blurb to attract visitors than you did writing your post.